- Unit trusts offer you the flexibility to tailor a portfolio that suits your specific investment needs and time horizon.

 What funds best suit my needs?

 This Fund Selection Tool gives you some insight into what type of investor you are.
-It is not sufficiently comprehensive to qualify as investment advice and you should consult your Old Mutual Financial Planner or Broker for more information.
+It is not sufficiently comprehensive to qualify as investment advice and you should consult your Financial Planner for more information.